timruffles/values/README.md

 # Values

 values is a small library that makes creating immutable ValueObjects with value semantics easy.
-ValueObjects are defined by value, not identity, and cannot be changed after they're constructed - just like numbers.
+ValueObjects are defined by value, not identity, and cannot be changed after they're constructed.

+Just as you can't conceptually have multiple distinct 'instances' of a number, you don't have multiple instances of a value object with a given set of field values.

 In other words, ["two value objects are equal if all their fields are equal"](http://martinfowler.com/bliki/ValueObject.html).

 ## Value semantics

-Values should be comparable by value. `valueOf` is Javascript's way to do this, but unfortunately it doesn't work for `==` and `===`, only the inquality operators.
+So values should be comparable by value. `valueOf` is Javascript's way to do this, but unfortunately it doesn't work for `==` and `===`, only the inquality operators.
 Equality operations for objects are always based on identity.
 Values.js works around this by ensuring the same object is returned for the same arguments to a value object constructor.

 ```javascript
 var oneToTen = new Range(1,10);